Generic Name: tiotropium inhalation (TYE oh TROE pee um)

 Brand Name: Spiriva, Spiriva Respimat 14 Dose, Spiriva Respimat 30 Dose, Spiriva Respimat 60, Spiriva Respimat 28

 Tiotropium is a bronchodilator that relaxes muscles in the airways and increases air flow to the lungs.

-Tiotropium inhalation is used to prevent bronchospasm (narrowing of the airways in the lungs) in people with bronchitis, emphysema, or COPD (chronic obstructive pulmonary disease).
+Tiotropium inhalation is used to prevent bronchospasm (narrowing of the airways in the lungs) in people with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

 Tiotropium inhalation may also be used for purposes not listed in this medication guide.